blontic/awsc/.amazonq/rules/coding-standards.md

 - Verify both compilation and tests succeed before considering changes complete
 - Fix compilation errors and test failures immediately
 - Never require user approval for compilation or testing - both should be automatic

+## Empty Resource Handling
+- **MANDATORY**: All list operations must handle empty results with helpful messages
+- **Pattern**: "No [resources] found" when lists are empty
+- **Examples**: "No log groups found", "No secrets found", "No instances found"
+- Apply to both interactive selection and direct parameter access

 ## Testing Requirements
 - Write tests for all new functionality where possible